BraveHeart-QwQ/Elegant-Markdown-Style/README.md

 p.s.
 I'm not a front-end related worker, I just made this style out of interest.
 Pull requests is welcome.

 p.s.
-This repository will update occasionally, and the pic may not be updated on time.
+This repository will update occasionally, and the pic below may not be updated in time.

 ## Install

 ### Install Fonts
-- Raleway
+- Raleway (Header1; Header2)
-- Noto Sans Symbols2 (not required on macOS)
+- Noto Sans (Body)
-- Roboto Serif
+- Noto Sans Symbols2 (Marker of Header2 and Header 3; not required on macOS)
-- Kaiti SC
+- Roboto Serif (Header3)
-- Cascadia Code
+- Times New Roman (Image-Name)
-- Bungee Shade
+- Cascadia Code (Code)
-- Monaco
+- Bungee Shade (Left Marker of Blockquote and Warning-Block)

 Some fonts may be pre-installed on your system, go to the Fonts folder (Windows) or Font Book.app (macOS) to check.